Ousted Tennessee senator sentenced to probation for fraud

 In July 2020, prosecutors accused Robinson of paying personal expenses from more than $600,000 in federal grant money awarded to The Healthcare Institute, which trains nurses and focuses on helping low-income minority students.
 She was ultimately convicted of only two of 20 counts, involving about $3,400 in wedding expenses in 2016.

-Before the 27-5 vote to remove her from the Senate, Robinson argued that she had been unfairly judged by the white-majority body.
+Before the 27-5 vote to remove her from the Senate, Robinson, who is Black, argued that she had been unfairly judged by the white-majority body.
 She called it a “procedural lynching,” prompting cheers of support that the Republican speaker gaveled down.
 Some of her supporters in the gallery were in tears and others stood in solidarity.

 It was the first time the chamber had removed a senator since at least the Civil War.